An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

-A boy and his donkey cross a stream and bridge while on their way to the village of Quali Kuana in Afghanistan's Badakhshan province.
+A boy and his donkey cross a stream while on their way to the village of Quali Kuana in Afghanistan's Badakhshan province.

 David Gilkey/NPR